 for Export online form, in the description field.

-working days from receipt of your correctly completed application and fee.
+days from receipt of your correctly completed application and clearance of the

-Certificate of Airworthiness for Export will be issued when the aircraft has been shown to meet the applicable
+required) will be issued when the aircraft has been shown to meet the

-If a Airworthiness Review recommendation is required to support this application please use the ARC / NARC recommendation Online Form to submit your application.
+If an Airworthiness Review recommendation is required to support this application, please use the ARC/NARC recommendation Online Form to submit your application.

 Read all @UK_CAA

 Economic regulation of Heathrow Airport Limited